 We Need Your Help

-We are a completely volunteer-run organization that is trying to do something big, ambitious and complicated.
-We could really use some more help so we hope you’ll volunteer if you can.
+We are a completely volunteer-run organization that is trying to do something important for our community.
 We have a variety tasks and jobs ranging from quick and simple, to long-term and challenging.
-By volunteering you’ll make a big difference, gain knowledge, experience and skills, meet others, and develop contacts in the community.
+By volunteering you’ll make a big difference, gain knowledge, experience and skills, meet others, and develop connections in the community.
 At the moment we especially need:

 - Instructors / Mentors / Shop Managers – We need artists, craftsmen, techs, woodworkers, machinists, welders, designers and others who are willing to share their knowledge and experience.
 You can teach a class (for free or for pay), lead group projects, or just be available in the makerspace to help or answer questions.